 If the child requires glasses, make sure to use an appropriately-sized dioptric mask.
 Many dive centers have these on-hand or can easily order them prior to in-water work.

 Provide equipment and a tank of appropriate size to child divers.
-An adjusted adult-sized compensator, ill-fitting or tight fins, bad mouthpiece can cause great discomfort for anyone.
-Ensure the equipment is sized appropriate to the diver.
+An adjusted adult-sized compensator, ill-fitting or tight fins, or bad mouthpiece can cause great discomfort for anyone.
+Ensure the equipment is sized appropriately to the diver.

 One of the most important details in equipment is the appropriately-sized mouthpiece for a child, both for the regulator as well as the kids snorkel.